 - Practice social distancing.
 If you go outside, stay away from crowded places, avoid group gatherings, and maintain distance (~6 feet) from others.

 Register Your Travel

 If you are not traveling to a UT Restricted Region and you have not already registered your travel in MyAbroad Portal, register your travel.

 Review our Health & Safety Resources to help you prepare for your trip.

 For Dell Medical School Residents Traveling Abroad

 - Residents are classified as "students" during travel abroad and will need to follow processes as other UT students would, including completion of Restricted Regions forms.

-- UT Austin’s medical residents who are engaged in educational activities sponsored by the University while outside of the United States are eligible for our Student International Travel Accident and Sickness Insurance coverage.
+- UT Austin’s medical residents who are engaged in educational activities sponsored by the University while outside of the United States are eligible for our Overseas Insurance.

 - If your department is paying for any part of your trip, a Request for Travel Authorization (RTA) is also required.